lukevink/hass-config-lajv/README.md

 I first designed my whole UI in [Pixelmator](https://www.pixelmator.com/) so that I could export the button images and Xiaomi floorplan overlay images.

+The image transparent.png is used on state_image picture-elements to hide elements if not needed, though this was used before I realised I could conditionally display elements :) - will update this soon to clean it up.

 ## The sidebar